codegourmet/markdown-toc/README_source.md

 # TODO

+## "strip" option
+Implement option to strip out TOC and all generated TOC anchor refs.

+## "replace" option
+Implement option to replace file (already possible, but --replace flag would be nice).

 ## tolerate inconsistent depth
 Be more forgiving: should allow depth jumps by more than 1.
 "####" as a child to "##" shouldn't trigger an error.